amine-trepos/Carmilla_by_Joseph-Sheridan-Le-Fanu_japanese_translation/README.md

 |   |-- carmilla*n*-3.txt   .......
 3rd page of chapter *n*
 |   :
 </pre>
-I will translate each chapter page by page, and present it on twitter first as usual;
+I will translate each chapter page by page,<br>
+and present it on twitter first as usual;<br>
 and finally, release it in this repository under the Free Art License.